ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ul

 * The sync way:
-    * Process images in sequence.
-Finish one before starting another.
+    * Process images sequentially in batches.
+Finish one batch before starting another.

 * The async way:
-    * Fork a new process for each image resize or upload operation.
+    * Process images asyncly in batches.
+Start a new process for each batch and wrap each process in a promise.
+Wait for each promise to resolve.

 @ulend

 Note:
 - Forking processes is recommended when working with the filesystem in async programs, because of blocking issues
-- Fork the process so it runs in the background
 - Using the ChildProcess React component

+- Add sync/async screenshots of image import command here

 ---